How to wash your down clothing

 The thought of washing and drying down can be daunting, but as long as the correct cleaner is used then the washing is straight forward.
 When it comes to drying, a tumble dryer is essential.
-The key is to making sure the item is thoroughly dry before storing, so it can loft properly to maximise its warming ability.
+The key is to make sure the item is thoroughly dry before storing, so it can loft properly to maximise its performance.

 How To Use Down Wash

 - Close all zips and Velcro flaps and loosen all drawcords.

 - Using an appropriate cleaner, shake bottle and pour correct amount into the machine drawer or wash ball.
 See bottle for specific amounts.